buckmanc/wallpapers/.internals/filelist.md

 /mobile/the legend of zelda/The Legend Of Zelda - The Pig by Nick Derington.jpg
 /mobile/the legend of zelda/The master sword by Billy lundevall.png
 /mobile/the legend of zelda/thomas-chamberlain-keen-xiabingshort.jpg
+/mobile/the legend of zelda/totk-nintendo-released-a-few-totk-themed-mobile-wallpapers-v0-iw1l6pi145cb1.jpg
 /mobile/the legend of zelda/tumblr_15b71d01ae2dc832866fff3069fb4c8b_37e47a30_1280.jpg
 /mobile/the legend of zelda/tumblr_3938ad287ddbeefd27e37a1afb900cc5_5f3fe96d_1280.jpg
 /mobile/the legend of zelda/tumblr_588ff0e6ca7474124fc54c74af7cf4ae_fdb1d9c8_2048.jpg
+/mobile/the legend of zelda/tumblr_72f9d0b7f91cc7d46ad30e5890b23567_a3ece895_1280.jpg
 /mobile/the legend of zelda/tumblr_8adbe9546d21ebd5b4541cedfb84ba31_51658fa7_1280.png
+/mobile/the legend of zelda/Zelda_Link_Reincarnation_by_Sarcastic_Sketches.png
 /mobile/the legend of zelda/Zelda.no.Densetsu.Breath.of.the.Wild.full.2839737.jpg
 /mobile/the legend of zelda/Zelda.no.Densetsu.Breath.of.the.Wild.full.3129913.jpg
 /mobile/the legend of zelda/zz_triforce_2677727167.jpg
 /mobile/the legend of zelda/zz_triforce_fytwibawj6031.jpg
+/mobile/the legend of zelda/zz_triforce_-_loz_encyclopedia_cover.png
 /mobile/the legend of zelda/zz_triforce_nxe_triforce.jpg
 /mobile/the legend of zelda/zz_triforce_pxfuel_(19).jpg
 /mobile/the legend of zelda/zz_triforce_pxfuel_(5).jpg
 /mobile/the legend of zelda/zz_triforce_pxfuel.jpg
 /mobile/the legend of zelda/zz_triforce_zz_door_of_time_pxfuel_(8).jpg
 /mobile/the legend of zelda/zz_triforce_zz_door_of_time_pxfuel_(9).jpg
+/mobile/the legend of zelda/陳立婷_晨夜 (@shinnya_anim) on X.jpeg
+/mobile/the legend of zelda pixel/lttp-DarkWorld.png
+/mobile/the legend of zelda pixel/lttp-lightworld-hyrule_castle__enlarged.png
+/mobile/the legend of zelda pixel/lttp-lightworld-lostwoods_fog__enlarged.png
+/mobile/the legend of zelda pixel/lttp-lightworld-lostwoods-shade_enlarged.png
+/mobile/the legend of zelda pixel/lttp-LightWorld.png
 /mobile/tmnt/00_idw_21e31cc1ed1f53b7da4b1cd4a5b08550.jpg
 /mobile/tmnt/00_idw_30th.jpg
 /mobile/tmnt/00_idw_354dd42e843e7286ec9374314a0f4946.png